Principal / Teacher

 Director of Student Engagement

 As the Director of Student Engagement, I help students lead engaged lives within self, school, and society by developing systems of support to ensure our students thrive academically, culturally, and social emotionally.
 I received my undergraduate and graduate degrees from the University of Dayton.
 I went on to earn a doctoral degree in Communication at the University of Illinois at Urbana-Champaign with an emphasis in Health Communication in 2010.
 A post-doctoral fellowship in Health Services Research brought me to Chicago.
 My passion for developing students from the inside-out, keeps me here.
 I am thrilled to have an opportunity to do this work at Payton College Prep!
 I formerly was the Director of Admissions, Community Engagement, and External Partnerships at Brooks College Preparatory Academy from 2012-2015.
-When I'm not at school, I enjoy spending time with my friends, cooking, and co-hosting a podcast called Fed Up?
-Now What!
+When I'm not at school, I enjoy spending time with my friends, cooking, and dreaming of new ways that emotional intelligence can change the world!

 Phone: 773.534.0034 Ext.
 24980